On Computing the Maximum Parsimony Score of a Phylogenetic Network: An FPT Algorithm in the Level of the Network for Computing the Softwired Parsimony Score of a Network

-In Section \ref{subsec:treeDP} we describe a polynomial-time dynamic programming \snew{(DP)} algorithm that works on rooted trees and computes a slight generalisation of the softwired parsimony score.
-In Section \ref{subsec:extendDP} we show how this can be used as a subroutine in computing the softwired parsimony score of networks, such that the running time is \leo{fixed-parameter tractable (FPT)} in the level of the network.
+In the first part of this section we describe a polynomial-time dynamic programming \snew{(DP)} algorithm that works on rooted trees and computes a slight generalisation of the softwired parsimony score.
+We then show how this can be used as a subroutine in computing the softwired parsimony score of networks, such that the running time is fixed-parameter tractable (FPT) in the level of the network.

-\subsection{A DP algorithm for (not necessarily phylogenetic) rooted trees with weights}
+\subsection{A DP Algorithm for (not Necessarily Phylogenetic) Rooted Trees with Weights}

 \cs{Let $\mathcal{P} = \{1, \ldots, p \}$} be the set of character states.
 Let $T$ be a rooted tree, and let $L(T)$ be the set of leaves of $T$. $T$ is not necessarily a phylogenetic tree because only a subset $L \subseteq L(T)$ need to be \cs{labelled}, and $T$ is allowed to have \snew{nodes} with indegree and outdegree both equal to 1.
 (Later on, we will see that this allows us to model switchings).
 For a \snew{node} $v \in V(T)$, let $T_{v}$ be the subtree of $T$ rooted at $v$.